 "Salute to Sirius" in both watercolor and oil portrait versions are protected by Registered US Government Copyright to Debra S. Stonebraker.
 If you want to share this image on your own websites, please link back to me.
 Any use of the image for monetary gain is strictly prohibited.

-100% of the profit from the sale of the prints will be divided evenly among the following 3 charities:
+100% of the profit from the sale of the prints will be given to the Southwest Pennsylvania Retriever Rescue Organization (SPARRO) under the care of Joe and Barbara Maringo.

 In an effort to share this image with the public, and to honor Sirius as the unknown hero he was, I am now offering small, affordable gift items with my proceeds also going to the above charities atSirius Gift Items